Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 Introduction

 We will explore Selenium 3 vs Selenium 4 differences in-depth in this article, highlighting the innovations and improvements that have been made.
-We will examine the enhanced functions, enhanced features, and their overall effects on the automation testing process.
+We will examine the enhanced functions, advanced features, and their overall effects on the automation testing process.

 What is Selenium Automation Testing?